 The transformations program is a national program that helps people regain control of their lives after suffering addiction and homelessness. the Camira program, when operational will be the third in Queensland with successful programs already operating on the Gold Coast and Hervey Bay.

-Greater Springfield Rotary continue to work in partnership with Ipswich City Rotary to provide assistance to many forgotten flood victims in the Ipswich area.
+Following the significant floods in 2022, Greater Springfield Rotary worked in partnership with Ipswich City Rotary to provide assistance to many forgotten flood victims in the Ipswich area.

-Earlier in the year when several suburbs of Ipswich were inundated with flood water there was an excellent response from the community and local authorities.
-But as months have passed and the cleanup has been completed life has not returned to normal for the many victims that either lost their homes or suffered significant damage, Repairing of homes in ongoing and for those who were renting, or who had no insurance, finding a new place to live and replacing lost furniture, household items and clothes is an ongoing challenge.
+When several suburbs of Ipswich were inundated with flood water there was an excellent response from the community and local authorities.
+But as months passed and the clean-up was completed life did not return to normal for the many victims that had either lost their homes or suffered significant damage.
+Repairing of homes was an ongoing issue, and for those who had been renting, or who had no insurance, finding a new place to live and replacing lost furniture, household items and clothes was a significant ongoing challenge.

-In addition to helping with the initial response and clean up, Rotary has continued to seek out and assist those who remain most in need.
-Drawing on funds raised by the clubs and through Rotary disaster grants, the clubs of Greater Springfield and Ipswich City have been visiting flood victims and those most in need have been receiving assistance in replacing lost fridges, washing machines, and other key household essentials.
+In addition to helping with the initial response and clean up, Rotary worked to seek out and assist those who remained most in need.
+Drawing on funds raised by the clubs and through Rotary disaster grants, the clubs of Greater Springfield and Ipswich City visiting many flood victims and those most in need were given assistance in replacing lost fridges, washing machines, and other key household essentials.

-Paul Roger, who was President of Greater Springfield Rotary at the time advises, that the current recovery project is focusing on identifying those most in need and helping them with white goods (fridges/washing machines) purchased from Rotary funding and getting them Rotary debit cards and GIVIT vouchers for purchasing bedding and other essential supplies.
-“We are visiting every potential recipient and doing appropriate due diligence to ensure we get them what they most need”.
-“The people we have helped so far, have been extremely grateful, not only for what they have received, but because Rotary did not forget them and spent time visiting and listening to them to understand their needs”.
+Paul Roger, who at that time was President of Greater Springfield Rotary noted that Rotary's approach was a recovery project is focusing on identifying those most in need and helping them with white goods (fridges/washing machines) purchased from Rotary funding and getting them Rotary debit cards and GIVIT vouchers for purchasing bedding and other essential supplies.
+Rotary visited every potential recipient and did appropriate due diligence to ensure those in need received what they most needed.
+At the time of the 2022 project it was noted that the people that received help from Rotary were extremely grateful, not only for what they received, but because Rotary did not forget them and spent time visiting and listening to them to understand their needs”.
+Sometimes the chat was more important than the aid.

-The flood recovery project remains ongoing, with funds still available.
-The Ipswich clubs have developed an excellent working relationship with Ipswich City Council and GIVIT, and all the flood victims identified and assisted by Rotary have also been referred to the council for additional support services.
+This project was a great example of the 'IMPACT' Rotary can have when working together with the authorities, partner agencies, and the community, in support of those in need.
+An excellent working relationship was developed with Ipswich City Council and GIVIT, and all the flood victims identified and assisted by Rotary were also referred to the council for additional support services.

-Here are a couple of photos of two of our happy recipients of white goods.
-Both recipients in the above photos gave their permission for the photo to be taken and used in Rotary articles.
+The photo below shows a happy recipients of white goods.
+Permission for the photo to be taken and used in Rotary articles was obtained.

 but now I have a fridge for when I find a new home’. 😊